MirandaCarou/Qutrits-for-physics-at-LHC/Project/Qubit-Based_Model/README.md

 ---

-## Splitting Data into Train, Validation, and Inference Sets
+## ✂️ Splitting data into train, validation, and inference sets

 The datasets are converted to NumPy arrays and split as follows: